sequenceiq/slider/src/site/markdown/testing.md

 1. If you are testing in a local VM and stops responding, it'll have been swapped out to RAM.
-Rebooting can help, but for a long term fix go through all the Hadoop configuratins (HDFS, YARN, Zookeeper) and set their heaps to smaller numbers, like 256M each.
+Rebooting can help, but for a long term fix go through all the Hadoop configurations (HDFS, YARN, Zookeeper) and set their heaps to smaller numbers, like 256M each.
 Also: turn off unused services (hcat, oozie, webHDFS)